-Fresh spicy Thai mussels steamed in an aromatic coconut broth make an impressive starter.
+Fresh spicy Thai mussels steamed in an aromatic coconut broth make an impressive starter, lunch, or light dinner.
 Ready in 20 minutes!
-This post includes tips for how to cook mussels safely.
+Worried about cooking mussels?
+No need to be!
+This post includes tips for how to clean and debeard mussels and how to cook mussels safely.

-These spicy Thai mussels are an easy starter that you can make in less than twenty minutes.
-Steamed in aromatic coconut broth and seasoned with lemongrass, they make a showstopper appetizer.
+This recipe for spicy Thai mussels makes an easy starter, lunch, or light dinner that you can make in less than twenty minutes.
+Steamed in aromatic coconut broth and seasoned with lemongrass, these mussels cooked in coconut milk make a showstopper appetizer.

-Mussels have a mild flavour and no "fishy" taste that some people shun.
-Make them as spicy or as mild as you like by varying the amount of chili pepper.
+Mussels have a mild flavor and no "fishy" taste that some people shun.
+You can make this recipe as spicy or as mild as you like by varying the amount of chili pepper.

 Whenever I cook mussels, I remember an unforgettable lunch in a sunny seaside café in Toulon, in Provence on the south coast of France.
 Moules et frites, (mussels and fries) is a popular menu item in France and Belgium, especially in the coastal towns where the mussels are freshly harvested daily.